otboss/struct_helpers/README.md

 # StructHelpers

   This module provides macros that create structs with type-safe helper functions that would be found in OOP languages such as a constructor and getters / setters for each field.
-If a typing criteria is not followed then and exception is raised.
+If a typing criteria is not followed then an exception is raised.

 ## Installation: